raspberrypilearning/hamster-party-cam/worksheet.md

 ## Create a Python program to take pictures of the hamsters

-With a Pi camera connected and a trigger switch all set up with the Explorer HAT, you can now write a program in Python to detect movement and take a picture.
+With a Camera Module connected and a trigger switch all set up with the Explorer HAT, you can now write a program in Python to detect movement and take a picture.

 1. Open a terminal window